Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 - Troy is 3-6-0 against the spread this season.

-- The Trojans have been underdogs by 9.5 points or more once this year and covered the spread.
+- The Trojans covered the spread in their only game when underdogs by 9.5 points or more.

-- Troy's games this season have hit the over on five of nine set point totals (55.6%).
+- Troy has eclipsed the over/under in 55.6% of its opportunities this season (five times in nine games with a set point total).

 - Troy is 2-2 against the spread and 4-1 overall in games when it puts up more than 21.7 points.